phananh1010/tile-dash/README.md

 ## Introduction
-In this project, we notes several steps to prepare a traditional tile-based DASH server.
-Steps include splitting a 360-degree video from equirectangular format into tiles, host a DASH server, prepare an MP4Client program.
+In this project, we note several steps to prepare a traditional tile-based DASH server.
+Steps include splitting a 360-degree video from equirectangular format into tiles, host a DASH server, and prepare an MP4Client program.

 ## Command to prepare a video tile
 ```